-This post summarizes the steps needed to setup a site such like this.
+This post summarizes the steps needed to set up a site such as this.

 - Setup local Jekyll

 - Render locally

 Create a new repository following the convention

 <USERNAME>.github.io as the repository name.
 E.g.